| Document Number: | WG14 N1269 |

 the application must not have previously called

-thrd_join
+thrd_join or

 thrd_detach for the

-thread identified by thr
+thread identified by thr.

 Returns: the usual return value.